slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 * Command-line tools: `ffmpeg`, `ffprobe`, `ffplay`
 * Libraries: `libavformat`, `libavcodec`, `libavfilter`, …

-Libraries are used in many projects (VLC, MLT Framework, …)
+Libraries are used in many projects (VLC, MLT Framework, …) and can be used from C/C++ code.

 ---